 VCI position in a nutshell

-The EU Commission will publish a revised strategy for sustainable finance in spring 2021.
+The EU Commission has started to successively concretise its sustainable finance strategy.
 This strategy is intended to help mobilise the investments needed to implement the Green Deal.

-For the climate and energy targets to 2030 alone, annual additional investments of at least 260 billion euros are necessary.
+In a first step, proposals to assess the sustainability of economic activities (taxonomy) were made in April.
 The concept of sustainable finance can provide an important stimulus for investors and thus drive forward the ambitious change.
 The VCI supports the guiding principle that obligations for investors and benchmarks for a low-carbon economy should be defined according to specific criteria.

 Energy-intensive industries need reliable access to the capital market for the transition to a climate-friendly economy.
 In particular, this holds true for companies which are at the beginning of the transition towards more sustainability.
 Here, innovations and new technologies can produce comparatively strong climate effects.
 No sector should be generally denied access to the financial market by means of exclusion criteria or negative lists.
 The VCI rejects a binary classification system.